 First off is an API that was really popular with our Twitter audience: restdb.io, the "Plug and Play Database," which provides user database services via web-based management, data models without coding, and noSQL database backend.
 The restdb API provides tools for developers in data collection and media content, featuring quickly defining data backends.

 FlightAware offers live flight tracking and other air travel information to application users and developers.
 The FlightAware Firehose APITrack this API is used to obtain worldwide commercial aircraft positions in real time.
 Additionally, it provides the calling system with flight information such as flight plans, cancellations, departure and arrival times, and arrival messages.
 Developers will need a FlightXML API Key in order to integrate applications with this service.
-FlightAware FlightXML APITrack this API is used to build aviation related applications which can query FlightAware's live flight information.
+FlightAware FlightXML API is used to build aviation related applications which can query FlightAware's live flight information.
 Information available includes aircraft location, flight or tail number, origin and destination airports, aircraft type, altitude and ground speed, among others.
 Airport information such as scheduled flights is also available.
 The FlightXML API supports the SOAP protocol.

 FlightAware API data includes delay times and flight cancellations as shown in thier "Misery Map" Image Credit: FlightAware